 I thought that the check out time of 10am was too early.
 You can extend this up to 1pm for an additional payment of £15.
 Check in time is 3pm, but that you can check in up to three hours early, at a charge of £5 for each hour.

 I checked out at 10am, but worked in the lobby for around 40 minutes.
 It was so cold in the lobby that I had to wear my thick jacket.

 You really need to add on all the extras when comparing prices with other hotels.
 For example, at a Travelodge I wouldn’t have to pay for the TV and I could check out at noon, which would cost me an extra £18 at a Tune hotel.
 Plus at Travelodge, I’d have tea and coffee making facilities and free WiFi in the public area if the hotel had a Bar Cafe.
 I could also pay for my Traveldoge room with a debit card without incurring a card payment fee.

 In summary, I’m not convinced that staying in a pokey room at the Tune Hotel Edinburgh Haymarket is really a budget option once you factor in the cost of a few extras.
-Even with these extras, you will still be staying in a cramped room with nowhere to sit except the bed, two coat hangers for your clothes and tripping over your case and the safe door.
+Even with these extras, you will still be staying in a cramped room with nowhere to sit except the bed, four coat hangers for your clothes and tripping over your case and the safe door.